VNF1981/Non-LTR-Retrotransposons-Cancer-Project/README.md

 #*************************
 ## Contact
 #*************************
-For questions or collaborations, contact Vahid Nikoonejad Fard at vnf1981g@gmail.com or vn229@nau.edu.
+For questions or clarifications, please contact Marc Tollis at marc.tollis@nau.edu or Vahid N Fard at vnf1981g@gmail.com or vn229@nau.edu.